John Bolton Responds To The White House Decision To Cancel His CNN Interview

 — John Bolton (@AmbJohnBolton) July 15, 2018

-The White House national security adviser initially dodges the question and defends Trump’s decision to meet Putin by comparing it to when Franklin Roosevelt meeting with Josef Stalin – presumably referencing the Yalta Conference.
+The White House national security adviser initially dodges the question and defends Trump’s decision to meet Putin by comparing it to when Franklin Roosevelt met with Josef Stalin – presumably referencing the Yalta Conference.

 When the host repeated his question about Trump and the free press, Bolton responded, “I think the question’s silly.”
 He also followed up by stating his response was not an attack on the free press but a characterization of the question.